redeboer/bossdoc/docs/tutorials/getting-started.md

   package.

-- {doc}`Running jobs <getting-started/jobs>` In this part, we will explain the {code}`boss.exe` mechanism, used to run an analysis package as a job.
+- {doc}`Running jobs <getting-started/jobs>` In this part, we will explain the `boss.exe` mechanism, used to run an analysis package as a job.

 - {doc}`Summary <getting-started/summary>` Finally, we will give a practical
   overview of the steps you usually go through when debugging an analysis